Dielectric properties of aqueous electrolytes at the nanoscale

-The first term corresponds to the bare Coulomb interactions between the partial charges $-\nabla\cdot\bm{\mathcal{P}}(\vec{r})$ of the fluid.
-The phenomenological configuration energy $\mathcal{U}^{\rm G}_{\rm conf}[\bm{\mathcal{P}}]$, where the subscript G stands for Gaussian, can be made explicit using a Landau-Ginzburg expansion~\cite{maggs2006} such as,
+The first term corresponds to the bare Coulomb interactions between the partial charges $-\nabla\cdot\bm{\mathcal{P}}(\vec{r})$ of the fluid and the second term to a phenomenological configurational energy of the fluid~\cite{maggs2006,blossey} written as follows: